|THEATRE SITES - Southwark & Bankside

 Right at Pepper Street and left into Union Street.

-The cafe and galleries of the JERWOOD SPACE at 171 are open to the public.
+The cafe and galleries of the JERWOOD SPACE at 171 (used for rehearsals) are open to the public.

 Continue along Union Street

-The UNION THEATRE (and cafe) is situated under the railway arch.
-The number of this arch 401 appears as a light feature.
+The UNION THEATRE (and cafe) was situated under railway arch number 401 which appeared as a light feature.
 When this was ceremonially 'switched on' not only did it fail to light but all the nearby traffic lights went out - oops!
+The Union Theatre has now been re-locatd to 229 Union Street. [website]

 Follow Union Street then